 Alexander Zverev – 9/2 (888sport) –

 The young German has not enjoyed his best year on the ATP Tour.
-However, his prominence in all of the big events is often felt and his accomplished all round game are a problem for every opponent.
+However, his prominence in all of the big events is often felt and his accomplished all round game is a problem for every opponent.
 He will be looking to finish the season strongly on his favoured surface.

 Andy Murray – 8/1 (Bet-at-Home) –